Skip to Content

 (back to index)

-While you’re in the GA 4 admin, go to “Data Retention” under the Data Settings Option.
+While you're in the GA4 Admin, go to "Data Retention" under Data collection and modification.

 You probably want to set that to the other option, 14 months.

-There's much confusion over what this setting does.
-It has no impact on the standard aggregated reports in the UI - you'll be able to see information in those reports going back as long as you've collected data.
+There's a lot of confusion about what this setting does.
+It has no impact on the standard aggregated reports in the UI – you'll be able to see information in those reports going back as long as you've collected data.

-The setting does have an impact on the Explorations, though - if you are building your own set of reports, you won't be able to go back more than the 2 months or 14 months you specified.
+The setting does affect Explorations, though.
+If you are building your own set of reports, you won't be able to go back more than the 2 months or 14 months you specified.
 So it's a good idea to choose 14 months if you want any type of meaningful time-based Explorations.

-Also: Note the toggle for “Reset user data on new activity."
-By default, that’s on, which makes sense.
-It just means that regardless of which limit you choose (2 months or 14 months), each time a user comes to your website, the clock resets on when their data will be deleted.
+Also: Note the toggle for "Reset user data on new activity."
+By default, that's on, which makes sense.
+It just means that, regardless of which limit you choose, each time a user visits your website, the clock resets to when their data will be deleted.

 Make sure to "Save" your changes!